AminBhst/brisk/README.md

 >
 > For the browser extension to work properly, disable other download manager extensions.

-> [!NOTE]
-> Due to not owning a Mac hardware, MacOS support is unfortunately not available.

 ## :rocket: Key Features

 - [Powerful Download Engine](#gear-brisks-download-engine)